The Importance of 12-Step Groups to Relapse Prevention

 Relapse Prevention and 12-Step Groups

 12-Step models provide people in recovery with the community and support necessary to reinforce healing.
 When patients in recovery are in group settings, they have the ability to ask for help from their peers without shame and judgement.
 Studies reveal a link between a patient’s active role in support groups and long-term recovery, as regular attendance is the best way to begin and maintain healing.
 Having a sponsor and reading 12-step related content are additional tips that can with relapse prevention.

 The spiritual focus of 12-Step groups greatly assists in creating feelings of hope and connection with patients in recovery.
-Since addiction is considered a disease of the spirit, healing the spirit body via 12-Step programs while including other self-help techniques tapers feelings of guilt and provides a renewed life outlook.
+Since addiction is considered a disease of the body and spirit, healing the spirit body via 12-Step programs while including other self-help techniques tapers feelings of guilt and provides a renewed life outlook.
 When patients in recovery can become aware of the impact addiction has played in their lives and the lives of others, they can begin to become more honest and focused on achieving core change.

 Call now to be connected to a compassionate treatment specialist.

 Ready to Find the Right 12-Step Program for You?

 Addiction recovery requires commitment and support, and it is most likely to succeed when patients are treated in a treatment facility.
 If you or a loved one are looking to get sober before finding the right 12-Step program for your needs, your chances of doing so will be greatest if you attend a treatment facility.
 Contact a treatment expert today to get admitted.